-Hispanic Culture Arts partners with the Hispanic Society Museum & Library, with workshops and concerts that are centered in the collection of the museum.
+Hispanic Culture Arts partners with the Hispanic Society Museum & Library in workshops and concerts that are centered in the collection of the museum.
 With its broad holdings of paintings, sculpture, pottery, textiles and maps, Hispanic Society Museum & Library in Upper Manhattan has the most important collection outside of Spain, of art and objects relating to Hispanic culture.

 “Museums have the power to create unity on both a social and political level, but also on a local one.
 Local museums are able to provide a sense of community and place by celebrating a collective heritage, offering a great way to get to know the history of a particular area."